krishravishah/NaviLogix/README.md

-# NaviLogix
+# NaviLogix | Smarter Supply Chain Routing
-Navigating Smarter Routes for Tomorrow’s Supply Chains
+"Navigating Smarter Routes for Tomorrow’s Supply Chains."

 © Krish Ravi Shah, 2025.
 All rights reserved.
 This project is for educational and personal use only.